getsentry/sentry/src/sentry/pipeline/README.md

 ## Nested Pipeline Views

-Nested Pipleines is a pipeline concept and utility class to support composition of pipelines together.
+Nested Pipelines is a pipeline concept and utility class to support composition of pipelines together.
 For example, if you want to include an entire other pipeline as steps within another pipeline, you can do this using the `NestedPipelineView`.